rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 The ODL standard also allows properties other than attributes to appear in keys.
 There is no fundamental problem with a method or relationship being declared a key or part of a key, since keys are advisory statements that the DBMS can take advantage of or not, as it wishes.

 ## 4.10 From ODL Designs to Relational Designs
+ODL was actually intended as the data-definition part of a language standard for object oriented DBMS's, analogous to the *SQL CREATE TABLE* statement.
+However, it is also possible to see ODL as a text-based, high-level design notation, from which we eventually derive a relational database schema.
+Thus, in this section we shall consider how to convert ODL designs into relational designs.

+But, some new problems arise for ODL, including:
+1. Entity sets must have keys, but there is no such guarantee for ODL classes.
+2. While attributes in E/R, UML, and the relational model are of primitive type, there is no such constraint for ODL attributes.

+### 4.10.1 From ODL Classes to Relations
+As a starting point, let us assume that our goal is to have one relation for each class and for that relation to have one attribute for each property.
+We shall see many ways in which this approach must be modified.
+The restrictions we assume are:
+1. All properties of the class are attributes (not relationships or methods)
+2. The types of the attributes are primitive (no structures or sets)

+We can create an artificial attribute to represent the object-identity and serve as a key for the relation.

+### 4.10.2 Complex Attributes in Class
+Even when a class' properties are all attributes we may have some difficulty converting the class to a relation.
+The reason is that attributes in ODL can have complex types such as structures, sets, bags, or lists.

+Record structures whose fields are themselves primitive are the easiest to handle.
+We simply expand the structure definition, making one attribute of the relation for each field of the structure.

+### 4.10.3 Representing Set-Valued Attributes
+Values in ODL can also be built using type constructors *Set*, *Bag*, *List*, *Array*, and *Dictionary*.

+One approach to representing a set of values for an attribute $A$ is to make one tuple for each value.
+That tuple includes the appropriate values for all the other attributes besides $A$.
+This approach works, although it is likely to produce unnormalized relations.

+### 4.10.4 Representing Other Type Constructors
+Besides record structures and sets, an ODL class definition could use *Bag*, *List*, *Array*, or *Dictionary* to construct values.
+To represet bags, we might introduce a *count* attribute, for lists we might introduce a *position* attribute, etc.

+### 4.10.5 Representing ODL Relationships
+Usually, an ODL class definition will contain relationships to other ODL classes.
+As in the E/R model, we can create for each relationship a new relation that connects the keys of the two related classes.
+However, in ODL, relationships come in inverse pairs, and we must create only one relation for each pair.

+## 4.1.11 Summary of Chapter 4
+#### The Entity-Relationship Model
+In the E/R model we describe entity sets, relationships among entity sets, and attributes of entity sets and relationships.

+#### Entity-Relationship Diagrams
+We use rectangles, diamonds, and ovals to draw entity sets, relationships, and attributes, respectively.

+#### Multiplicity of Relationships
+Binary relationships can be one-one, many-one, or many-many.

+#### Good Design
+Designing database effectively requires that we represent the real world faithfully, that we select appropriate elements, and that we avoid redundancy.

+#### Subclasses
+The E/R model uses a special relationship *isa* to represent the fact that one entity set is a special case of another.

+#### Weak Entity Sets
+These require attributes of some supporting entity set to identify their own entities.

+#### Converting Entity Sets to Relations
+The relation for an entity set has one attribute for each attribute of the entity set.
+An exception is a weak entity set.

+#### Converting Relationships to Relations
+The relation for an E/R relationship has attributes corresponding to the key attributes of each entity set that participates in the relationship.

+#### Converting Isa Hierarchies to Relations
+There are several differrent approaches such as creating a realtion for each entitiy set with the key attributes of the hierarchy's root plus the attributes of the entitiy set itself.

+#### Unified Modeling Language
+In UML, we describe classes and associations between classes.
+Classes are analogous to E/R entity sets, and associations are like binary E/R relationships.

+#### UML Subclass Hierarchies
+UML permits classes to have subclasses, with inheritance from the superclass.

+#### Converting UML Diagrams to Relations
+The methods are similar to those used for the E/R model.
+Classes become relations and associations become relations connecting the keys of the associated classes.

+#### Onject Definition Language
+This language is a notation for formally describing the schemas of databases in an object-oriented style.

+#### ODL Relationships
+A relationship in ODL must be binary.
+It is represented, in the two classes it connects, by names that are declared to be inverse of one another.

+#### The ODL Type System
+ODL allows types to be constructed by applying one of the type constructors.

+#### Keys in ODL
+Keys are optional in ODL.

+#### Converting ODL Classes to Relations
+The method is the same as for E/R or UML, except if the class has attributes of complex type.

+#### Converting ODL Relationships to Relations
+The method is the same as for E/R relationships, except that we must first pair ODL relationships and their inverses, and create only one relation for the pair.